thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Action cell button

-The "Action cell button" action source adds an action button to each individual entity in the widget.
-For example, deleting devices/assets or editing them.
+The "Action cell button" action source adds an action button to each individual entity in the widget, such as deleting devices/assets or editing them.
 This action button is often used in the "Entity table" widget.
-On the example of this widget, let's consider the use of "Action cell button".
+In the example of this widget, let's consider the use of "Action cell button".
 Clicking on the action icon of a selected entity will take us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.